 References to unpublished material should be avoided as far as possible.
-If it is used, it should be treated as books and include an indication of where the relevant material can be obtained.
+If it is used, it should be treated as far as possible in the same way as books and include an indication of where the relevant material can be obtained.